neurobin/rnm/README.md

 6. `-fo`: File only mode.
 7. `-do`: Directory only mode.
 8. `-lo`: Link only mode.
+9. `-u`: Undo the last rename operation in the current directory.
+10. `-up`: Undo rename from a arbitrary undo path.
+11. `-ups`: Show available undo paths.

 For a complete list of options and to get a glimpse of what **rnm** is capable of, get a peek at the doc (`rnm.md` or [rnm.html](https://docs.neurobin.org/man/man1/rnm.html)) or man page (`man rnm`).